kyma-project/busola/docs/extensibility/display-section.md

 #### Widget-specific parameters

-- **linkFormula** - an optional JSONata function to generate a custom link.
+- **link** - an optional JSONata function to generate a custom link.
-- **textFormula** - an optional string or item which is displayed as a link.

 #### Examples